totaldebug/totaldebug.uk/_posts/2024-07-19-opentofu-getting-started.md

 They can be useful for reducing repetition and making your code more readable and maintainable.
 This capability to define and manipulate a wide range of attributes and operations through locals is essential for creating efficient and streamlined infrastructure code.
-It ensures that configurations remain functional, organized and easy to understand, an important consideration in the evolving landscape of infrastructure management.
+It ensures that configurations remain functional, organised and easy to understand, an important consideration in the evolving landscape of infrastructure management.

 ##### Example Local